digital elder care

 We're curious about the challenges and empowering potential of digital tools to support healthy aging and protecting or strengthening the social connections between people who can otherwise easily become isolated.
 It's part of our focus on Therapeutech: using technology for positive, healthy outcomes.
 Loneliness is recognised as a factor that can seriously impact our health and there's good recognition of the role of technology in helping to sustain connections with friends, family, peers and professionals.

-Starting in 2015, we're planning some initial TwitterChats to coincide with NSW Seniors Week to explore how people see value in current or emerging digital platforms + tools to support healthy aging.
+We've trialled TwitterChats through NSW Seniors Week to explore how people see value in current or emerging digital platforms + tools to support healthy aging.
 It's a form of open experiment as part of our Digital Makers initiative to help people be inspired about new or different ways to connect + create, across their life course.
 It also helps us in refining our own work in Digital Strategy, Service Design and HealthCare consulting, as well as our collaborations with the University Of Newcastle global eHealth cluster.

 We know it's not the same as a real face to face meeting, but digital connections still have value in keeping us connected to the world.
-Twitter is an interesting format, because it forces us to be very brief, with only 140characters to work with.
-That forces new ways of thinking and communicating, where brevity is a must.
+Twitter is an interesting format, because it forces brevity.
+That forces new ways of thinking and communicating, where clarity is a must.
 It helps cut through to the core of issues.

 As health professionals using digital tools in our work everyday, we know the value that exists in being able to make connections with others in caregiving communities by using social media platforms such as Twitter.